-- Overseeing the referral of cases of suspected abuse or allegations to Social Care Services. - Overseeing the referral of cases to 'Channel' where there is a concern of radicalisation. - Providing advice and support to other staff on issues relating to child and adult safeguarding. - Ensuring a record of any child and adult protection referrals, complaints or concerns (even where that concern does not lead to a referral) is maintained. - Ensuring that parents/carers of children and young people within Confetti have access to the Safeguarding Policy. - Liaising with the Nottinghamshire Safeguarding Children Partnership (NSCP, formally NCSCB) or relevant Local Authority and other appropriate agencies, including Tower Hamlets MASH. - Oversee staff acting as a contact point for young people who are 'looked after' or who are 'leaving care'. - Lead responsibility for E-Safety and advising on the Filtering and Monitoring systems and processes. - Ensuring that a member of the safeguarding team is available during timetabled hours in term time and out of hours where requested. - Supporting HR to ensure that all staff receive basic training in safeguarding issues and are aware of Confetti's safeguarding procedures. - Updating HR when there is a change in policy or requirements locally or nationally. - Undertaking regular audits of safeguarding procedures. - Ensuring (alongside HR) that a DSL is onsite or contactable during all times the setting is open to under 18's. - Reporting deficiencies in procedure or policy identified by the NSCP (or others) to the CEO and/or the COO at the earliest opportunity. - Convene a monthly review group meeting for all Designated Staff to discuss current cases and to review any applications that pose a safeguarding risk. - Review Safeguarding Risk Assessments where required. - Where needed, they may also decline offers for students who pose a safeguarding risk. - Lead the liaison between Social Care Services and HR in connection with allegations against staff.
-This will include undertaking or supporting the investigation with HR.
+- Overseeing the referral of cases of suspected abuse or allegations to Social Care Services. - Overseeing the referral of cases to 'Channel' where there is a concern of radicalisation. - Providing advice and support to other staff on issues relating to child and adult safeguarding. - Ensuring a record of any child and adult protection referrals, complaints or concerns (even where that concern does not lead to a referral) is maintained. - Ensuring that parents/carers of children and young people within Confetti have access to the Safeguarding Policy. - Liaising with the Nottinghamshire Safeguarding Children Partnership (NSCP, formally NCSCB) or relevant Local Authority and other appropriate agencies, including Tower Hamlets MASH. - Oversee staff acting as a contact point for young people who are 'looked after' or who are 'leaving care'. - Lead responsibility for E-Safety and advising on the Filtering and Monitoring systems and processes. - Ensuring that a member of the safeguarding team is available during timetabled hours in term time and out of hours where requested, including for trips and visits. - Supporting HR to ensure that all staff receive basic training in safeguarding issues and are aware of Confetti's safeguarding procedures. - Updating HR when there is a change in policy or requirements locally or nationally. - Undertaking regular audits of safeguarding procedures. - Ensuring (alongside HR) that a DSL is onsite or contactable during all times the setting is open to under 18's. - Reporting deficiencies in procedure or policy identified by the NSCP (or others) to the CEO and/or the COO at the earliest opportunity. - Convene a monthly review group meeting for all Designated Staff to discuss current cases and to review any applications that pose a safeguarding risk. - Review Safeguarding Risk Assessments where required. - Where needed, they may also decline offers for students who pose a safeguarding risk. - Lead the liaison between Social Care Services and HR in connection with allegations against staff.
+This will include undertaking or supporting the investigation with HR. - Lead on Safeguarding audits from partners and the local authority. - Oversee the completion and monitoring of the Single Central Record and report on completion to the Safeguarding & Prevent Steering Group.